Here is our guide for running a successful, foolproof test. In this guide, we are going to cover a few of our main principles of running a test:

 Use an incognito window for every test you run.

-This will prevent any caching errors could ruin your test.
-You can open a private browsing window on most browsers by clicking file in the menu bar and then clicking open new (private browsing window) the verbiage will vary depending on the browser.
+This will prevent any caching errors that could ruin your test.
+You can open a private browsing window on most browsers by clicking File in the menu bar and then clicking open new (private browsing window) the verbiage will vary depending on the browser.

-If you don’t know how to find your incognito/private window, here are some links to instructions on clearing the cache for common browsers:
+If you don’t know how to find your incognito/private window, here are some links to instructions for common browsers:

 Principle 2: Create an email account specifically used for testing

 When you use a personal email or an agent's email there is a much higher chance that your test will not actually end up testing what you set out to test in the first place.
 Your test results will be much clearer if you use a new email that you create for testing.

 We recommend using a Gmail or Yahoo email for your tests: